Employee Coaching Techniques

-Employee Coaching is providing one-on-one feedback and insights aimed at guiding and inspiring continuous improvements in employees’ work performance.
-This involves creating a process and climate of communication, mutual respect, ongoing observation, feedback, trust, development and focus on performance objectives.
-Ideally, employee coaching is part of the organization’s ongoing performance management system which may include appraisals, formal and informal feedback, goal setting and development opportunities.
-The coaching relationship is a working partnership between the supervisor and employee that is focused on the performance and development of the employee.
+Employee Coaching is providing one-on-one feedback and insights aimed at guiding and inspiring continuous improvements in employees’.
+Work performance, which involves creating a process and climate of communication, mutual respect, ongoing observation, feedback, trust, development, and focus on performance objectives.
+Ideally, employee coaching is part of the organization’s current performance management system, which may include appraisals, formal and informal feedback, goal setting, and development opportunities.
+The coaching relationship is a partnership between the supervisor and employee focused on the performance and development of the employee.
 Coaching is not a one-time, one-way interaction, but rather an ongoing collaborative process.
-An effective supervisor-subordinate relationship must be in place before effective coaching can occur.
+A productive supervisor-subordinate relationship must be in place before effective coaching can occur.

 Creating Employee Relationships

 Creating a relationship with employees that allows you to effectively lead and coach them to be successful in their role is key to your coaching success.
 Knowing your employees and having a relationship where they trust you and appreciate your feedback is critical in coaching.
 Otherwise, you spend time-fighting their resistance or come across as dangerous or micro-managing.
 People resist change and coaching input when they don’t see the need, don’t want to do it, or believe that the change is not possible for them.
 Knowing your employee’s strengths and motivations will help both in your relationship and in how you approach them with projects or coaching.
 The following essential elements must be in place for a positive coaching relationship:

 - Demonstrate genuine care for and interest in employees and an orientation toward help, improvement, and continuous learning.
 They want to know how much you care before they care how much you know.